Theme

 MOSS-TTS-Nano is a tiny multilingual speech generation model from MOSI.AI and the OpenMOSS team, positioned for real-time TTS, CPU-friendly local use, and a simple enough deployment stack for demos or lightweight product integration.

 The repository positions MOSS-TTS-Nano as a small-footprint speech model for real-time generation, local setup, and multilingual use.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is